kookiatsuetrong/dayone/README.md

 ## Docker
-How to use this web application with Docker.
+How to use it with Docker.

 ## Testing